IBM/data-pre-processing-with-pywren/README.md

 ## PyWren and IBM Cloud

-[PyWren-IBM-Cloud](https://github.com/pywren/pywren-ibm-cloud) is a extension of PyWren that has been adapted for IBM Cloud Functions and IBM Cloud Oject Storage.
+[PyWren-IBM-Cloud](https://github.com/pywren/pywren-ibm-cloud) is a extension of PyWren that has been adapted for IBM Cloud Functions and IBM Cloud Object Storage.

 ## Facial recognition